4di03/CompVisionProjects/content_based_image_retrieval/README.md

 ### Todos
+- finsih resport stuff for 5 and 6 ( may need to make script to streamline comparison)
+- finnish task 7
-- finish remaining tasks and add results to report
+- finish extension
 - clean up comments in teh code, explain reason for std::vector<cv::Mat> return type in comments
 - add headers to each file
-- finish report
+- reread report + code
+- upload stuff then verify submission is good